-They might want to check out the Pomodoro technique, when they study for 25 minutes before a 5 minute break, and repeat.
-After four cycles of this, they take a longer break.
-There’s lots of helpful online sites that offer an automated Pomodoro they might want to try – including this Pomodoro timer.
+They might want to check out the Pomodoro technique, where you study for 25 minutes before taking a 5 minute break, and repeat.
+After four cycles of this, you take a longer break.
+There’s lots of helpful online sites that offer an automated Pomodoro they might want to try − including this Pomodoro timer.

-Your child may prefer to take a content based approach to distributing work over their Easter holidays.
+Your child may prefer to take a content-based approach to distributing work over their Easter holidays.
 They could figure out the total amount of work they want to cover, and then assign topics or units to different days.
-This can be particularly useful at GCSE level, when your child will be studying loads of different subjects and with an hours-based approach it could be easy to overlook some subjects over others.
+This can be particularly useful at GCSE level, when your child will be studying lots of different subjects.
+With an hours-based approach, it could be easy to overlook some subjects over others.

 This might mean that one day, your child is working a couple more hours than another, but it results in an efficient way to make sure they’re covering everything they need to before exams.
 It also means they have specific and targeted revision goals for each day they’re working.

-Websites such as GetRevising and GoConqr can build you a timetable if you put in all the content you wish to cover!
-Or you could go the more analogue to-do list route and just write out topics for each day.
+Websites such as GetRevising and GoConqr can build them a timetable if they insert all the content they wish to cover!
+Or they could go the more analogue to-do list route and just write out topics for each day.

 Ultimately, it depends on your child